 Alleston Solar Farm

-We have created this website to provide information about our proposal for Alleston Solar Farm and to enable people to stay up to date with our latest news.
+We have created this website to provide information about our plans for Alleston Solar Farm, that have now been approved by Planning and Environment Decision Wales (PEDW).

 About Alleston Solar Farm

-We are proposing a solar farm on approximately 100ha (247 acres) of agricultural land between Lamphey and Pembroke, close to the Pembroke Dock-Carmarthen railway line
+Alleston Solar Farm is a project set on approximately 100ha (247 acres) of agricultural land between Lamphey and Pembroke, close to the Pembroke Dock-Carmarthen railway line.
+The site was carefully chosen for its potential to deliver renewable electricity to the grid, helping meet national and local renewable energy targets.

 Solar power is a crucial technology to help overcome our energy security and climate challenges.
-If consented, the solar farm would contribute to the delivery of the UK, Welsh Government and Pembrokeshire County Council policy objectives, diversify the energy mix, and facilitate the transition to low carbon energy, whilst decreasing the dependency on fossil fuels.
+Alleston solar farm will contribute to the delivery of the UK, Welsh Government and Pembrokeshire County Council policy objectives, diversify the energy mix, and facilitate the transition to low carbon energy, whilst decreasing the dependency on fossil fuels.

 The project will deliver a Community Benefit Fund over the course of its 40-year lifetime to benefit local projects and initiatives including education, energy efficiency, environmental improvements, and improved community facilities.

-We have worked to engage with local communities and residents throughout the development of our project.
-We held early engagement consultation in Pembroke, Pembroke Dock and Lamphey in Autumn 2023.
-In October and November 2024, we held statutory pre-application consultant events in Pembroke and Lampey.
+Statkraft has worked to engage with local communities and residents throughout the development of the project, holding early engagement consultation events in Pembroke, Pembroke Dock and Lamphey in Autumn 2023.
+In October and November 2024, statutory pre-application consultant events were held in Pembroke and Lampey showcasing updated plans, which incorporated changes following the community’s feedback.

 Get In Touch